corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 {{< /tabs >}}

 {{< note >}}
-The collector always needs to be the last one in the chain as all previous filtering and mapping functionality will be applied before collecting.
+The collector always must be the last one in the chain as all previous filtering and mapping functionality will be applied before collecting.
 {{< /note >}}

 ### Executing a Vault-Named Query